tdz5/HP-ENVY-700-074-NVMe/README.md

   HP_ENVY_700_074_me_cleaned.bin *This is just with the management engine nutrilized*
   HP_ENVY_700_074_nvme_me_cleaned.bin *This is with both the nvme support and nutrilized management engine*

-**!!!Make sure you backup your current bios before flashing if you need to restore!!!**
+**!!!Make sure you backup and veriy your current bios before flashing if you need to restore as my backup HP_ENVY_700_074_OEM.bin may not work on your motherboard!!!**